noahShinabarger/hackathon-resources/error-handling.md

 curl -X GET "https://jsonplaceholder.typicode.com/nonexistent"
 ```

-This command sends a GET request to a non-existent endpoint, resulting in a 404 Not Found error.
+This command sends a GET request to an endpoint with a non-existent post ID, resulting in a 404 Not Found error.

 ## Step 4: Handling Errors in Your Application